Snowmobile & ATV Rules

 - Snowmobiles operated on city streets must travel in single file.

 - Snowmobiles are required to slow and yield the right of way to any pedestrian or any vehicle approaching an intersection that constitutes an immediate hazard.

 - It is unlawful to operate a snowmobile in a manner that creates loud, unnecessary, or unusual noise.

 - Persons under twelve years of age may not operate a snowmobile on a public street.
 Any operator born after December 31, 1979, must possess a valid snowmobile safety certificate.

 - By state law, snowmobiles may not be operated on the surface of County State Aid Roads.
 In Willmar, this includes 19th Avenue, Willmar Avenue, Lakeland Drive, 7th Street, County Road 5, and 15th Avenue NW.

 - Excessive speed contributes to most fatal snowmobile crashes.
 Remember there is a state-wide speed limit of 50 mph on all public lands, waters, and trails.
-At that speed it will take over 300 feet to stop—and high beam headlights on a snow machine will only illuminate a distance of about 200 feet.
+At that speed, it will take over 300 feet to stop—and high-beam headlights on a snow machine will only illuminate a distance of about 200 feet.

 - Remember, it will take a minimum of five inches of good, clear ice on lakes to support a snowmobile.
 Aeration systems operating on many area lakes can cause daily shifts in open water areas and ice strength, as does the moving water of a river.

 Violations of these laws are not only dangerous, they are upsetting to many people in the community and can result in significant consequences.
 You must remember that your behavior can affect how other people view the sport, and misbehavior has resulted in additional restrictions in some communities.
-Youthful operators must be made aware of the requirements for operating in town, additional to state laws, and must wear their helmets.
+Youthful operators must be made aware of the requirements for operating in town, in addition to state laws, and must wear their helmets.